sqvanfleet/aggdiff_landau_particle_method_discg/README.md

 Vx = vx(:);
 Vy = vy(:);
 ```
-to create two arrays `Vx` and `Vy` which contain the corrdinates of the particles the $x$ and $y$
+to create two arrays `Vx` and `Vy` which contain the coordinates of the particles the $x$ and $y$
 direction.
 - `t0` is the initial time and chosen by the user.
 - `f0` or `f_initial` are the initial conditions which are computed using the `exact.m`, `exact_2d.m`, or `non_bkw_initial_conditions.m` functions.
 - `w` are the particle weights and they are initialized using the midpoint rule.
 In the 2D examples `W = w(:)` flattens the `w` array so that `W` is the same size as the `Vx` and `Vy` arrays.
 - To create the "blob solution" (equation 4.1), the reconstruction mesh is created.
-For 1D exampels
+For 1D examples
 ```matlab
 Nr = n;
 dxr = 2*Xmax/n;